fredilarsen/ModuleInterface/documentation/README.md

 The principle is that one Master (or more) is the "hub" for exchanging values.
 This master may need more resources than the worker devices, that can be kept minimal, especially if communicating using PJON SWBB without extra hardware.
-Cheap and robust (at least if you feed them 5V and not depend on the built-in regulator) Arduino Nanos are ideal as workers for many tasks, and a Mega can be used as master for controlling many workers and synchronize with a database that is used by web pages.
+Cheap and robust (at least if you feed them 5V and not depend on the built-in regulator, that is not extremely reliable) Arduino Nanos are ideal as workers for many tasks, and a Mega can be used as master for controlling many workers and synchronize with a database that is used by web pages.

 The modules do not know about each other or the master.
 The master will have a list of device ids it shall manage, without